Dionatas1114/Growdev_Challenge-Back/README.md

 * [pg](https://www.npmjs.com/package/pg)
 * [pg-hstore](https://www.npmjs.com/package/pg-hstore)

+## What I practiced on this API

+1.creation of the models with data and their respective types 2.creation of the controllers with CRUD methods and http codes 3.creation of the public and private routes
+4.creation of the migrations
+5.creation of the middleware (auth)
+6.configuration of the `Postgres` database and token (expire in) 7.configuration of the `sqlite` to save the tests coverage

 ## Features to be developed
+1. Utils and messages
+2. Validators with `Yup`

-1. Unitary and integration tests with `jest`.
+3. Unitary and integration tests with `Jest`

 ## Author
 Created and maintained by [Diônatas Batista Lazzari](https://www.linkedin.com/in/dionatas-lazzari-dev/).

 ## License
 `Growdev_Challenge-Back` is available under the MIT license.